miklevin/MikeLev.in/_posts/2024-10-04-fasthtml-framework-opinions.md

 layout: post
 ---

+## Building a Framework With Nix and Python Is Next Steps

 Every day is a discovery process.
 I'm recalibrating myself to a new tech reality.
 The fact everything has become so complex, unreproducible, and driving you into vendor dependency and paying for everything drove me to discover NixOS